Research

 Nature provides an endless source of new ideas on how to create catalysts with superb selectivity and efficiency, materials with unusual chemical bonds and structure, molecular assemblies with unforeseen architectures, and materials with advanced functions such as colossal mechanical strength, unusual adhesive properties, blood compatibility, sensing capacity, switching ability or therapeutic prowess.
 Additionally, powerful new instruments, and techniques, rapid and efficient computational tools and new developments in theory enable the study of biomolecular structure and dynamics, resulting in a fresh understanding of biological function, and the application of this new knowledge in ways not previously thought possible.

-Faculty: Abu-OmarBowers, Brown, Butler, de Vries, FordGreene, Hai, Han, HaneinLéonard, Jaeger, Pettus, PlaxcoSepunaruShea, Read de AlanizReich, Yang, Waite, Zakarian
+Faculty: Abu-OmarBowers, Brown, Butler, de Vries, FordGreene, Hai, Han, HaneinLéonard, Jaeger, Pettus, PlaxcoSepunaruShea, Read de AlanizReich, Yang, Waite, Wilson, Zakarian

 Lipid hydration dynamics is critical to membrane function of receiving signals or mediating transport.